Tasmania: South Eastern Victoria & Melbourne Extension

 We follow the Great Ocean Road along some of the world’s most spectacular coastal scenery and through the magnificent rainforests of the Great Otway National Park, to the surging surf coast where we admire the rugged limestone stacks known as the Twelve Apostles.
 As we return to Melbourne we travel across the vast grasslands of the Western Plains.
 Created by intense volcanic activity over the past two million years, the 7000 volcanoes of the Western Plains are now extinct but the resultant savannah provides pasture to a rich wool growing area – a wonderful example of Australia’s great range lands.

 graduate of Otago University, experienced botanist and ornithologist

-Depart Hobart on morning flight to Melbourne for overnight stay.
+Depart Hobart on morning flight to Melbourne for overnight stay at Rydges Melbourne.
 Afternoon guided historical walk of central Melbourne.

 Whole day and evening excursion to the west of Melbourne for the Serendip Sanctuary (grey kangaroo, emu, array of birdlife).
 Seek out koala and learn about koala research being undertaken in the Brisbane Ranges.
 Overnight stay in Lorne.

 Follow the scenic Great Ocean Road to Otway National Park (magnificent rainforests), Port Campbell National Park (echidnas, wallabies, lizards, colourful birdlife), the Twelve Apostles and Loch Ard Gorge.
 Overnight stay in or near Port Campbell.

 Return to Melbourne across the Western Plains (thousands of extinct volcanoes, savannah lands, volcanic lakes, spectacular views).
 Travel via Lake Corangamite, largest permanent saline lake in Australia often covered with prolific birdlife.
 Overnight stay at Rydges Melbourne.